-Henoch-Schönlein purpura (HSP) is a form of leukocytoclastic vasculitis, most often observed in children.
+Henoch-Schönlein purpura (HSP) is a form of leukocytoclastic or small vessel vasculitis, most often observed in children.
 It is sometimes called anaphylactoid purpura.

 What is HSP?